 The PROVIDER table contains a list of uniquely identified health care providers (physicians).
 MDCD does have some provider information however some of the providers listed by MDCD may also be considered care sites or organizations.
 Since there is no clear way to decipher between all items identified as providers by MDCD, regardless if they are truly organizations or care sites, they will be added to this table.

 Key conventions:

 To build this table it is essentially a distinct listing of the entire provider IDs with all their associated specialties.

 SELECT DISTINCT PROV_ID, STDPROV

 FROM FACILITY_HEADER

-WHERE PROV_ID IS NOT NULL

 UNION

 SELECT DISTINCT PROV_ID, STDPROV

 FROM OUTPATIENT_SERVICES